The rose did caper on her cheek,

 Ticked softly into one.

-We are busy working to bring Emily Dickinson's "The Lovers" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The Lovers" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Lovers" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.